 Setting Name Description Drive Configuration Hard Drives Specify drive and volume configurations to be migrated.
 Disks Specify the path to the hard disk on the target virtual machine.
 Volumes Select volumes to be included in the target for migration.

-Setting Name Description NTFS Cluster Size (For File-Based Windows Workloads) Specify the cluster size for the NTFS volume.
+NTFS Cluster Size (For File-Based Windows Workloads) Specify the cluster size for the NTFS volume.
 For information about the default cluster size for an NTFS volume, see the Microsoft Support KB Article 140365.
 Non-volume Storage (For Linux Workloads) Specify a non-volume storage, such as a swap partition, that is associated with the source workload.
 This storage is re-created in the migrated workload.
 Disks For Volume Groups (For Linux Workloads) Specify the datastore name and the path where the virtual disk must be created on the target machine.
 You can choose to retain the path specified by default.

-Volume Groups (For Linux Workloads) Specify the LVM volume groups to be migrated with the LVM logical volumes listed in the Converted Logical Volumes section of the settings.
+Setting Name Description Volume Groups (For Linux Workloads) Specify the LVM volume groups to be migrated with the LVM logical volumes listed in the Converted Logical Volumes section of the settings.
 Converted Logical Volumes (For Linux Workloads) Specify one or more LVM logical volumes to be migrated for a Linux workload.

-- 11 (Target VMs using X2P workflow) PlateSpin Migrate displays storage configuration options specific to the selected target and also provides access to advanced configuration options for some platforms.
-For information about host-specific configuration options, see:

-- "Drive Configuration: VMware ESX"

-- "Drive Configuration: Hyper-V"

-- 12 In the Additional Items for Review section of the Migration Job window, review errors and messages about the workload configuration.
-You must resolve errors before you can submit the migration job.

-- 13 Click OK.
+- 10 In the Additional Items for Review section of the Migration Job window, review errors and messages about the workload configuration.
+You must resolve errors before you can submit the migration job. - 11 Click OK.

-33.3 Configuring Migration to a Physical Target (P2P, V2P) Using Migrate Web Interface
+Configuring Migration to a Physical Target (P2P, V2P) Using Migrate Web Interface